Robert Marve: 2012 season

 On January 13, 2012, Marve was granted a sixth year of eligibility by the NCAA due to the high number of injuries he has received throughout his career.
 Marve entered his senior season looking at splitting playing time once again with TerBush, and now the fully recovered Henry.
 With TerBush working mostly with the first team, he was expected to start the first game of the year, until it was announced (one hour prior to gametime) that TerBush was suspended and Marve was the starting quarterback.
 Marve responded by having the best game of his Boilermaker career, throwing for 295 yards and 3 touchdowns, in a 48–6 win over Eastern Kentucky.
 TerBush returned to his starting role the following week against rival, Notre Dame.
-TerBush played the entire first quarter for the Boilermakers, but since the Boilermakers were head scoreless, Marve replaced TerBush at quarterback in the second quarter.
+TerBush played the entire first quarter for the Boilermakers, but since the Boilermakers were held scoreless, Marve replaced TerBush at quarterback in the second quarter.
 Marve moved the ball for Purdue, leading them on two scoring drives resulting in 10 points.
 Marve had Purdue close to scoring again in the 4th quarter, when he was sacked and re-injured his knee.
 TerBush came in during the drive and threw the game tying score to Antavian Edison.
 Purdue would lose on the next drive as Notre Dame made a game-winning field goal.
 A few days after the Notre Dame game, it was made public that Marve had re-torn his ACL, and that he would be sidelined for a few weeks.